Non-vanishing of geodesic periods of automorphic forms: Introduction

-where $\mathcal{P}_f(\{\gamma\})=\mathcal{P}_f(\CC)$ denotes the geodesic periods associated to closed geodesic $\CC$ corresponding to the conjugacy class $\{\gamma\}$. \end{theorem} In other words, geodesic periods are normally distributed if we count them with weights inferred by the graph $G_N$.
-We expect that the normal distribution should hold without these additional weights, i.e. for the counting measure.
-Note that Theorem \ref{thm:main} implies that most geodesic periods are distributed around the mean, as one would expect from the normal distribution.
+Here $\mathcal{P}_f(\{\gamma\})=\mathcal{P}_f(\CC)$ denotes the geodesic period associated to the closed geodesic $\CC$ corresponding to the hyperbolic conjugacy class $\{\gamma\}\in \mathrm{Conj}(\Gamma)$. \end{theorem} In other words, geodesic periods are normally distributed if we count them with weights inferred by the graph $G_N$.
+We expect that the normal distribution should hold without these additional weights, i.e. for the counting measure, with the same variance and effective rate of convergence.